chiragsawarn/chiragsawarn/README.md

 - 🔭 I’m currently working on a Zocdoc clone.
 - 🌱 I’m currently learning front end web development with React.
 - 👯 I’m looking to collaborate to solve real world problems.
-- 💬 Point your questions about Existence, Cinema, Music, or Tech.
+- 💬 Would love to have a discussion on cutting edge Tech.
 - 📫 How to reach me: @chiragsawarn on Twitter & Instagram

 - ⚡ Fun fact: Though, everyone shits on php, react looks up to it.